Japanese American museum and programs, based in Portland, Oregon.Oregon Nikkei Legacy Center

 Online Exhibits

-Oregon Nikkei Legacy Center is partnering with Discover Nikkei, one of the world's largest sources for Nikkei-related databases, history and culture, to create online collections of photographs and history relating to Oregon's Japanese American history.
+The Japanese American Museum of Oregon is partnering with Discover Nikkei, one of the world's largest sources for Nikkei-related databases, history and culture, to create online collections of photographs and history relating to Oregon's Japanese American history.

 Nihonmachi: Portland's Japantown